 After walking through the disused quarries we crossed the road and headed along Danebower Hollow, past Whetstone Ridge, and back to our starting point at the Cat and Fiddle in time for some lunch, and just before an enormous bikers rally started to arrive.

 On the whole it was a very pleasant and relaxing weekend.
 The Peak District is a fairly new area for me and it was good to be exploring it with people who knew it well.
 It was a good, varied route which included some summits, moors, rivers, woodland, a village and two pubs.
-So much of successful camping is in the detail and many of the lessons I learned will be put to good use.
+So much of successful camping seems to be in the detail and many of the lessons I learned will be put to good use.

 Thanks to Chris, Matt, Stuart and Dean.